-If you are looking for ways to talk about Ukraine in the classroom, then this post will give you some good facts to share as well as a free book you can download at the end to share with your students.
+If you are looking for ways to talk about Ukraine in the classroom, this post will give you some useful facts to share, along with a free book you can download at the end to give to your students.

 History of Ukraine